K12 Attendance:

 Every family (and by extension, their children) comes to a school community with diverse experiences, perspectives, and expectations about education.
 Some families have had unpleasant experiences in classrooms or teachers in their past.
 As a result, parents and caregivers may struggle to put their trust in schools.

 There may also be varying perspectives on whether student attendance is actually important for learning or not, which can stem from differing cultural backgrounds or personal experiences.
+Educators’ cultural competency and responsiveness makes a big difference for welcoming all families and students.

 Students may feel less inclined to attend school when they do not feel like they belong within the school community.
 The need to belong is especially powerful in middle and high school as pre-teens and teens develop social relationships in parallel with strengthening their sense of self.
 Positive peer and adult relationships strengthen a student’s sense of community, encouraging more regular attendance.